senseiji/blog4/_posts/data-engineering/2021-09-27-how-to-become-a-data-engineer-in-india.md

     homepage: how-to-become-a-data-engineer-in-india-thumbnail.jpg

 ---

+# How To Become A Data Engineer In India

 Data engineering is a broad field that includes designing, building platforms for collecting, storing, querying, analyzing, and maintaining data at scale.
 A data engineer is one who works for building and maintaining that platform and does other operations and analysis on data.
 And, we know that you want to know **how to become a data engineer in India**.